Install Nova Compute

 - Placement service schedules instances efficiently

-This setup ensures Nova is fully operational on the controller and multiple compute nodes.
-You can now launch, migrate, and manage virtual machines across all compute hosts.
+This ensures Nova is fully operational across all compute nodes, allowing you to launch, migrate, and manage virtual machines.